Alternative Title: The True Meaning of 'Filial Piety' Xiao

 The original and the English translation of the Book of Filial Piety 孝经 Xiao Jing can be found here.

-I thought, as a Chinese, growing up in a traditional Chinese family, studied in a Chinese School up to Pre-University 2, I had good understanding of the a key Chinese virtue called 孝(Xiao) translated as "Filial Piety", and known widely as honoring and respecting our parents.
-It some extreme instance, it is interpreted as obeying our parents no matter what.
+I thought, as a Chinese, growing up in a traditional Chinese family, studied in a Chinese School up to Pre-University 2, I had a good understanding of the key Chinese virtue called 孝(Xiao) translated as "Filial Piety", and known widely as honoring and respecting our parents.
+In some extreme instances, it is interpreted as obeying our parents no matter what.
 So for a long time, I did not bother to read the classic book on this topic called 孝经, The Bible on the Doctrine of Filial Piety.
-What bother, when I know so much already.
+Why bother, when I know so much already.
 Whenever we feel like we know all, we better start getting humble and to learn again.
-After just completing a challenging but interesting work on coming out with a framework to analyze the Media (the Old and the New) Business Landscape, decided to read the 孝经 book for a change.
-To my surprise, this original definition of Xiao is very much wider in scope in that the common understanding of it!
+After just completing a challenging but interesting work on coming out with a framework to analyze the Media (the Old and the New) Business Landscape, I decided to read the 孝经 book for a change.
+To my surprise, this original definition of Xiao is very much wider in scope than the common understanding of it!

 Key Differences - True Original vs Current Misunderstanding

-Let me summarize for you what I found first and give you the evidences later (You can skip that part if you trust me :) ! )
+Let me summarize for you what I found first and give you the evidence later (You can skip that part if you trust me :) ! )

-If you think Xiao is only about children obeying their parent, then you are wrong indeed.
+If you think Xiao is only about children obeying their parents, then you are wrong indeed.
 The original definition is different from the common definition in three key ways:

 Two Chinese words occur frequently in the book.
 They are Love 爱 and Respect 敬。 The Elders should love the Younger while at the same time the Younger should respect the Elders.
 The doctrine of Xiao (Filial Piety) is then about Elder loving and Younger respecting 长爱幼敬 within a framework of righteousness.